Social intuitionism: Objections to Haidt's model

 Among the main criticisms of Haidt's model are that it underemphasizes the role of reasoning.
 For example, Joseph Paxton and Joshua Greene (2010) review evidence suggesting that moral reasoning plays a significant role in moral judgment, including counteracting automatic tendencies toward bias.
 Greene and colleagues have proposed an alternative to the social intuitionist model – the Dual Process Model – which suggests that deontological moral judgments, which involve rights and duties, are driven primarily by intuition, while utilitarian judgments aimed at promoting the greater good are underlain by controlled cognitive reasoning processes.
-Greene's 2008 article "The Secret Joke of Kant's Soul" argues that Kantian/deontological ethics is best understood as rationalization rather than rationalism—an attempt to justify intuitive moral judgments post-hoc.
+Greene's 2008 article "The Secret Joke of Kant's Soul" argues that Kantian/deontological ethics tends to be driven by emotional respondes and is best understood as rationalization rather than rationalism—an attempt to justify intuitive moral judgments post-hoc, although the author states that his argument is speculative and will not be conclusive.
 Several philosophers have written critical responses.
 Paul Bloom similarly criticizes Haidt's model on the grounds that intuition alone cannot account for historical changes in moral values.
 Moral change, he believes, is a phenomenon that is largely a product of rational deliberation.

 Augusto Blasi emphasizes the importance of moral responsibility and reflection as one analyzes an intuition.
 His main argument is that some, if not most, intuitions tend to be self-centered and self-seeking.
 Blasi critiques Haidt in describing the average person and questioning if this model (having an intuition, acting on it, and then justifying it) always happens.
 He came to the conclusion that not everyone follows this model.
 In more detail, Blasi proposes Haidt's five default positions on intuition.